aplsimple/playtkl/README.md

 # Issues

 The initial state of a tested Tk application should be absolutely the same at recording and at playing a testing scenario.
 If the application uses configuration files, these files should be supplied to it in the same state at recording and at playing.
 It refers mostly to a geometry of Tk application as a whole and to its internal widgets which depend on a ttk theme.
 But an application's behavior can interfere with the playing too.
-Probably, OS environment should be identical, e.g. the less the loaded programs the better (esp. notifiers & shedulers).
+Probably, OS environments should be identical, e.g. the less the loaded programs the better (esp. notifiers & shedulers).

 The following two facts should be counted (i.e. appropriate uses should be avoided):